-- We obtained an understanding of the methodology used in the goodwill impairment testing including the determination of the CGUs - We tested the mathematical accuracy of the calculations - We assessed the reasonableness of the estimated future profitability levels and their consistency with the approved budgets and forecasts - We involved our valuation experts to test the reasonableness of the discount rates, the long term growth rates and other assumptions by e.g. comparing the inputs to observable market data - We tested management's sensitivity analysis to ascertain the extent of change in key assumptions that either individually or collectively could result in an impairment of goodwill - We assessed the adequacy of the disclosures particularly related to assumptions and sensitivities
+- We obtained an understanding of the methodology used in the goodwill impairment testing - We tested the mathematical accuracy of the calculations - We assessed the reasonableness of the estimated future profitability levels and their consistency with the approved budgets and forecasts - We involved our valuation experts to test the reasonableness of the discount rates, the long term growth rates and other assumptions by e.g. comparing the inputs to observable market data - We tested management's sensitivity analysis to ascertain the extent of change in key assumptions that either individually or collectively could result in an impairment of goodwill - We assessed the adequacy of the disclosures.

-Valuation of TV broadcasting rights and prepublication rights included in intangible assets
+Valuation of TV broadcasting rights and prepublication rights included in intangible assets financial statements and Note 12

-Refer to Accounting policies for consolidated financial statements and Note 15
+Refer to Accounting policies for consolidated